Jarkko’s Website

 Technical debt

-Technical debt does not mean poorly written code or outdated libraries that you need to eventually update.
+Technical debt in software development does not mean poorly written code or outdated libraries.

 The debt metaphor in software development was coined by Ward Cunningham.